j-gao/j-gao.github.io/_posts/2020-01-01-privacy-policy-sugar.markdown

 #### What is done with this information?
 Non-personally identifiable (anonymous) information is used by the developer for the sole purpose of better understanding the usage of the application.
-It's not shared with third parties either.
+It's not shared with third parties in any way.

 #### How do I withdraw my consent?
 You may withdraw your consent at any time by deleting the application.